-When signed in as yourself, set Alicia up as an approval user whose approver is yourself.
-Set up your approval rights and specify how and when you are notified of approval requests.
+When signed in as yourself, set up Alicia as an approval user whose approver is yourself.
+Set up your approval rights and specify how and when you're notified of approval requests.

 To set up yourself and Alicia as approval users

 Choose the icon, enter Approval User Setup, and then choose the related link.

 On the Approval User Setup page, choose the New action.

 You must set up an approver before you can set up users who require that approver's approval.
 Therefore, you must set up yourself before you set up Alicia.